 Buying Costa Rica real estate is a fairly transparent process, but it is still important to do your research prior to purchasing property.
 To help you with your due diligence, we've prepared a list of questions frequently asked us by our clients and friends who are considering investing, relocating, retiring or traveling in Costa Rica.
 Of course, we always advise that you confirm any legal details regarding property registration, closing costs and taxes with your Costa Rican attorney.

 Where to start?
 The first thing to do is to determine the purpose of your purchase: investment, rental property, primary residence, etc. From the moment we know what is the purpose of the purchase, we can direct you to properties that meet your needs and budget.
 The price is usually negotiable, around 5%, but sometimes more.
 It is important to know that it is very difficult to borrow funds from a Costa Rican bank.
 In general, most buyers who require financing either borrow funds in their home country or find a property where the owner is willing to finance.
 Terms vary with owner financing and can sometimes be negotiated.
 The typical owner's financing is short term with 3 years maximum at an interest rate of 7-9%, with a 50% down payment.
+More information here: Financing for foreigners.
 Several structures exist that allow for owner financing in a manner that protects both buyer and seller.
 Your Re/Max agent can help to explain the process to you, and your attorney would represent you in the process.

 I love a property, what is the next step?
 Make an offer with your realtor.
 When the offer is accepted on a property, it is mandatory by law to have a notary to verify the transaction and be represented.
 The seller will be represented by his lawyer, and you with your lawyer.
 We, at Re/max, work with notaries fluent in English, Spanish, and even some who speaks French.